EOSIO/eos/EXCHANGE_README.md

 When designing this tutorial we assume that an exchange will poll `enunode` for incoming transactions and will want to know when a transfer is considered irreversible or final.

-With eosio based chains, finality of a transaction occurs once 2/3+1 of block produers have either directly or indirectly confirmed the block.
+With enumivo based chains, finality of a transaction occurs once 2/3+1 of block produers have either directly or indirectly confirmed the block.
 This could take from less than a second to a couple of minutes, but either way enunode will keep you posted on the status.